 Consider the following to help you become successful with home oral health care for your child:

-- Purchase toothbrushes and floss that are easier to use, such as an electric toothbrush and toothpick floss sticks
+- Purchase toothbrushes and floss that is easier to use, such as an electric toothbrush and toothpick floss sticks

 - Buy toothpaste made for children with sensitive teeth and gums